Prof. Yasuyuki Nogami

 Laboratory Overview

-Conducting a wide range of research centered on information security and cryptography theory, from theory to implementation.
+We conduct a wide range of research from theory to implementation, focusing on information security and cryptographic theory.

 Laboratory Features

-• Balanced approach combining theoretical and implementation research
+• Balanced approach between theoretical and implementation research

 • Active collaboration with domestic and international research institutions